elias94/blog/src/_posts/2021-12-15-The next search engine.md

 title: The next search engine
 categories: search
 layout: post
+desc: It's a while that I've been thinking about a new search engine, and the need for it has also recently been raised in communities like HN.
 ---

 It's a while that I've been thinking about a new search engine, and the need for it has